Comparison

 Do I need ML expertise to use Converra?

 No. DSPy assumes familiarity with optimization concepts and Python.
-Converra runs autonomously — connect your data source, and it handles variant generation, simulation, and deployment.
+Converra works from your agent traces.
+Connect your data source, and it diagnoses failures, generates fixes, and validates them with simulation.

 What about DSPy's optimizers (BootstrapFewShot, MIPRO)?